tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/behavioral.md

 ## Implementation Data Flow Diagrams

-The Web/Mobile Personalization Blueprint can be implemented by using either the Platform Web SDK/Mobile SDK and Edge Network or using either traditional application-specific SDKs (for example, AppMeasurement.js).
+The Web/Mobile Personalization Blueprint can be implemented by using either the Platform Web SDK or Mobile SDK and the Edge network, or using either traditional application-specific SDKs (for example, AppMeasurement.js).

 ### Platform Web/Mobile SDK and Edge Network Approach